k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: dipping an attached heavy iron ball into a forge without having a hammer wielded would cause a crash
 - Fix: issue #181 (Convicts and killing hostile guards)
+- Fix: wrong alignment check with monsters wishing for an artifact